A practical algorithm for volume estimation based on billiard trajectories and simulated annealing: Uniform sampling and polytope oracles

+In this section we introduce the proposed uniform sampler that the volume algorithm will use and discuss polytope operations.

+We start with some notation. $P$ is a full-dimensional convex polytope lying in $d$-dimensional space and $\partial P$ is its boundary.
+An H-polytope (in H-representation) is

+with $m$ facets in $d$ dimensions.
+A V-polytope is the convex hull of a pointset in $\RR^d$; equivalently it can be seen as a linear projection, given by a matrix $V\in\RR^{d\times n}$, of the canonical simplex, i.e.\

-\textbf{Notation.} $P$ is a full-dimensional convex polytope lying in $d$-dimensional space.
-An H-polytope (in H-representation) is $P=\{x\ |\ Ax\leq b,\ A\in\RR^{q\times d},\ b\in\RR^{q} \}$.
-A V-polytope is the convex hull of a pointset in $\RR^d$.
-A zonotope (Z-polytope) is the Minkowski sum of $k$ $d$-dimensional segments or equivalently given by matrix $G\in\RR^{d\times k}$ and seen as a linear map of hypercube $[-1,1]^k$ to $\RR^d$: we call it a Z-representation.
-The {\em order} of a zonotope is the ratio $k/d$.
-We study sequences of bodies $C_i$ intersecting $P$ where the corresponding convex bodies $P_i= C_i\cap P$ define the telescoping product.
+while the columns of $V$ corresponds to the $n$ vertices of $P$.
+A zonotope (Z-polytope) is the Minkowski sum of $n$ $d$-dimensional segments or equivalently given by matrix $G\in\RR^{d\times n}$ and seen as a linear map of hypercube $[-1,1]^n$ to $\RR^d$: we call it a Z-representation.
+The {\em order} of a Z-polytope is the ratio $n/d$.
+We denote by $[n]$ the set $\{1,2,\dots,n\}$ for some natural number $n$.

-\textbf{Membership oracles. }A point $x_0\in P$ if and only if $Ax_0\leq b$ when $P$ is a H-polytope.
-If $P$ is a V-polytope we follow \cite{fukunda} and solve the linear program (LP) below,

-The $x_0\in P$ holds if and only if the optimal value $f$ of the LP is strictly positive and the LP computes a separating hyperplane.
-If $P$ is a zonotope we solve the following linear feasibility problem,